Spring in the Patch Takes a Fallow Year

 A block party inspired event

-There will be breakdancing, hip-hop, all the urban sounds and street art from streetfunk and projectfemale
+There will be breakdancing, hip-hop, all the urban sounds and dance performances from streetfunk and projectfemale

 Rap from: Marshall.
 Gramski.
 Teej